adi0900/adi0900/README.md

 </div>

 <h3 align="center">
-  A Hackathon-Winning Frontend Developer from India, transforming ideas into beautiful and functional web experiences 🚀
+  A Frontend Developer and Hackathon Competitor from India, transforming ideas into beautiful and functional web experiences 🚀
 </h3>

 <br>